amzon-ex/qprogblog/README.md

 # qProgblog

-qProgblog is a blog documenting progress, mostly containing tech workflows and solutions I find useful and I think others would as well!
+qProgblog is a blog documenting progress, mostly containing tech workflows and solutions I find useful and I think others would as well.